Dr Nick Fraser

 Dr Fraser has also been involved in an exciting Scottish-based research programme focusing on the Jurassic vertebrates of Skye.
 This is another major collaborative project with scientists from the universities of Edinburgh, Birmingham and Oxford.
 It highlights the richness of Scotland’s fossil record and is providing key insights into the world of the dinosaurs and the rich diversity of vertebrates that inhabited their world

-Most recently Dr Fraser has returned to the subject area of his doctoral studies – the British fissure deposits.
+Dr Fraser has recently returned to the subject area of his doctoral studies – the British fissure deposits.
 Much still remains to be discovered and understood about the rich vertebrate assemblages that were originally discovered over 100 years ago in cave sediments that were exposed in limestone quarries.
-Now working with colleagues at the Natural History Museum, the National Museum of Northern Ireland and the University of Birmingham, Dr Fraser is investigating aspects of their age and depositional environment.
+Now collaborating with colleagues at the Natural History Museum, the National Museum of Northern Ireland and the University of Birmingham, Dr Fraser is re-investigating aspects of their age and depositional environment.

 Selected publications